davidkhala/As-Architect/concepts/governance.md

 # Governance

-The way in which decisions are made
+The way in which decisions are made, including manage, control

-manage, control, making deficiency?

 - model that connects people, processes, and technology to deliver value to the stakeholders
 - a structure for aligning IT strategy with business strategy